The Law of Financial Crime

 By Monika Baronak-Atkins

-The Russian invasion of Ukraine has highlighted so-called `oligarch wealth’ and the need to target particular aspects of financial crime.
-Focusing on the UK, in comparative perspective, this book examines recent measures taken to combat criminal finance.
+The Russia-Ukraine war has highlighted the need to tackle the so-called 'oligarch wealth’.
+Focusing on the United Kingdom and comparative perspective, this book examines the recent measures taken to combat criminal finance and unexplained wealth.
 The study critically analyses the ...

 Extended Confiscation of Illicit Assets and the Criminal Law: National and EU Perspectives